jrfnl/clearPHP/rules/always-typehint.md

 PHP allows the use of `<classname>`, `array` or `callable`, to type the incoming arguments as, respectively, objects of the class `<classname>`, arrays or callable functions.

-When possible, typehint may be used in methods signatures so as to enforce a simple validation for arguments.
+When possible, typehints may be used in method signatures so as to enforce a simple validation for arguments.
 Typehints are used by PHP, IDE and some tools to check that arguments are of the expected shape.

 Typehint may be classes or interfaces.

-Whenever possible, typehint should be used so as to give more information about the incoming values.
-This will be used by PHP compiler and binary to check variables and, eventually, emits catchable exceptions when they are not.
+Whenever possible, typehints should be used so as to give more information about the incoming values.
+This will be used by the PHP compiler and binary to check variables and, eventually, emits catchable exceptions when they are not of the expected type.

 It is recommended to always set the typehint.

 ## Rule Details

-This rule is aimed at encouraging the use of typehint.
+This rule is aimed at encouraging the use of typehints.

 The following patterns are considered warnings: